seok-hee97/resume/resume_eng.md

 ## Summary
 I am passionate about contributing to the optimization of global issues
-and creating a better future through Deep Learning/Machine Learning.
+and creating a better future through DL/ML.

 ## Military